CSA157 Pharmaceutical Science and Practice 1 integrates two areas of study: Pharmaceutical Science and Pharmacy Practice.

-Pharmaceutical Science is the study of the formulation, manufacture, stability and effectiveness of pharmaceutical dosage forms.
-Pharmacy Practice is the study of the role of the pharmacist in optimising the use of medicines, communicating medicines and health information and improving patient outcomes.
+Pharmaceutical Science is the study of the formulation, manufacture, stability and efficacy of pharmaceutical dosage forms.
+Pharmacy Practice is the study of the role of the pharmacist in optimising the use of medicines and improving health outcomes.
 You will study the principles of:

-- Dosage form design and formulation
+Dosage form design and formulation

-- Extemporaneous compounding of dosage forms
+Extemporaneous compounding of dosage forms

 |Unit name||Pharmaceutical Science and Practice 1|

-|Faculty/School||College of Health and Medicine
+|College/School||College of Health and Medicine

-|Available as student elective?||No|
+|Available as an elective?||No|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.